OctopusDeploy/docs/docs/packaging-applications/nuget-packages/using-octopack/index.md

 ### Including additional files using a NuSpec file (.nuspec) {#UsingOctoPack-IncludingadditionalfilesusingaNuSpecfile(.nuspec)}

-If you need to go beyond this and include additional files, or you want to control explicitly which files are included in the package, you can do so using the `&lt;files&gt;` element in your custom `.nuspec` file.
+If you need to go beyond this and include additional files, or you want to control explicitly which files are included in the package, you can do so using the `<files>` element in your custom `.nuspec` file.
 For example:

 ```xml
 <files>